swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 ### Style Object

-Style attributes can be dynamically configured with CardUpdatr's cardupdatr-client-v2.js.
+Style attributes control the look and feel of the experience.
 They can optionally be configured in the Partner Portal, but dynamic flexibilty is sometimes preferred if running multiple brands under the same Financial Institution.

 ```javascript
   },